douglasvicentini/data-structures-in-C/SLL/readme.md

 ## Simply Linked List (SLL)

-This is a Data Structure in which each node points to the next on the SLL's logical order.
+A SLL consists of a linked list in which each node points to its next, based on the SLL's natural logical order.

-In this implementation, each node will contain a specific ID integer number.
-The list will be sorted in ascending order.
+In this implementation, each node will contain a specific ID integer number and the SLL will be sorted in ascending order.

-For instance, a node with id = 1 will point to a node with id >= 2, if this node exists.
+For instance, a node with id=1 can only point to a node with id>=2, if this node exists.